-Why Is There Never Shoes In My Size?
+Shoe Shopping: Why are there no Shoes In My Size?

 Our Inverness Shoe Shop Manager Nikki Munro explains why…

-Have you ever gone shoe shopping, walked into a shoe shop and asked the sales advisor for a certain style of shoe in your size, and then felt there wasn’t much of a selection?
-Well, hopefully you haven’t come across this much in our shoe shops but if you have, then please read on for more information
+Have you ever gone shoe shopping, asked the sales advisor for a certain size, and then felt there wasn’t much of a selection?
+Well, hopefully, you haven’t come across this much in our shoe shops but please read on for more information…

-The way that our stores are set up, our team of helpful employees are there to help you find shoes to suit your needs rather than a ‘self-service’ approach.
-We like speaking to people and we love conquering the challenge of finding just the right pair of shoes based on just a few snippets of information.
-What generally happens is:
+Our team of helpful employees are here to help you find shoes to suit your needs.
+We like speaking to people and we love conquering the challenge of finding just the right pair of shoes for you.

-But, sometimes we may not have the exact style or colour in the exact size that you are looking for when shoe shopping.
+But, sometimes we may not have the exact style or colour in the exact size that you are looking for.
 This is not on purpose – we want all our customers to leave the store satisfied!
 There are some reasons why we cannot avoid this sometimes.
-But if we are missing the item in our own store, we do offer an instore order service through our website, or you can order directly from our website.
+If we are missing the item in our own store, we do offer an in-store order service through our website.
 We have set up our website specifically to ensure it is easy to use between our customers and our stores.

 Why Is My Size Missing?

-The main factor, is that we are in between seasons so our spring/summer stock is no longer available to buy from our suppliers but the autumn/winter stock is not quite ready yet and hasn’t been delivered or vice versa.
-Therefore, we are relying on the stock that was available from the suppliers at the time of our last orders/deliveries – within this there may be ‘best sellers’ which we just cannot get enough stock of and we may eventually run out of sizes in.
-So, if you want to get the best selection of stock for spring/summer seasonal items then the best time for shoe shopping would be mid-March to May.
-For autumn/winter products, the best selection available would be mid-August through to October.
+The main factor is that sometimes we are between seasons.
+Therefore, we are relying on the stock that was available from the suppliers at the time of our last arrivals.
+So if you want to get the best selection of stock for spring styles, then the best time for shoe shopping would be mid-March to May.
+For autumn and winter products, the best selection available would be mid-August through to October.

-Another important aspect is the buying season in the footwear trade – our buyers are required to have the order away to our suppliers 4-6 months in advance of the future season.
-For example, in July/August our buyers are browsing and selecting the spring/summer range.
+Another important aspect is the buying season in the footwear trade.
+Our buyers are required to have the order away to our suppliers 4-6 months in advance of the future season.
+For example, in July and August, our buyers are browsing and selecting the spring ranges.

 • How do you know what to buy?